moorepants/anaconda-dee-config/README.md

 `construct.yaml` file.
 Test building the installer locally on Windows and report your success (or failures) in the pull request.

+# FAQ

+My software is not available on the exam computers.
+How do I make it available?

+> The first step is to ensure that your desired package can be installed from Conda Forge.
+Search https://conda-forge.org/feedstock-outputs/ to see if your package is already available and if not you will need to add a recipe following the instructions here: https://conda-forge.org/#contribute.
+Once the package is available on Conda Forge, open a merge request on this repository adding your package to the `construct.yaml` file.
+Make sure to submit a merge request here months before the freeze deadline for the new academic year.

+Is it possible to have different conda environments other than the base environment?

+> We can add new environments using Conda Constructor and make them selectable by end users, but the current limitation is the 2GB limit for our exe installer on Windows.
+It is difficult to keep the installer under 2GB with even one additional environment if it includes the Anaconda distribution.
+Switching to only Conda Forge packages may allow us to reduce the installer size and thus support a limited number of additional environments.

+Why can't my package be installed with PyPi?

+> We manage a monolithic installation of packages that come from a variety of languages (Python, C++, C, R, Julia, CUDA, etc.).
+Firstly, many of the packages cannot be installed from PyPi, as PyPi only hosts Python packages.
+Secondly, it is quite difficult, if not impossible, to create a compatible set of packages if relying on PyPi (see https://pypackaging-native.github.io/ for detailed explanations).
+The binaries available on Conda Forge are guaranteed to provide a compatible set by the nature of its design.
+Conda Forge also hosts packages from all programming languages.
+This provides a minimal headache way to deliver a working software environments to our students.

+Why can't students `pip install` or `conda install` packages while on the computers?

+> The computers are not connected to the internet so these commands will not work in general.
+It may be possible to host our own copies of Conda Forge or PyPi behind our firewall in the future, but this is a large undertaking.
+We also do not give students write access to the locations that either of these tools install packages to, so the default install will not work.

 # Contact list

 This is a list of people who have requested packages in the past or expressed